IgnaciodeNuevo/IgnaciodeNuevo.github.io/resources/index.md

 <h1 class="">Resources for Web Developers</h1>
 </div>

-List of resources to learn Front-end Web Design & Development curated by me, that I enjoyed reading, watching, listening to or using.
+List of resources to learn Frontend Web Design & Development curated by me, that I enjoyed reading, watching, listening to or using.

 TL; DR